Review data on the how often your customers visit your site, view products, add products to carts, and make purchases.

-Note: The Purchase Funnel doesn't include test orders or the recurring revenue from subscription product or member area renewals.
+Note: The purchase funnel doesn't include test orders or the recurring revenue from subscription product or member site renewals.

 Visits represents the total number of visits in the selected time.
 A visit is one browsing session on your site, which could potentially include multiple pageviews.

 Viewed product represents the number of visits in which a visitor viewed at least one product.
 These areas count toward Viewed product:

 Views of product blocks and member sign up blocks don't count toward this metric.
 If you only sell member sites (and not products), this column won’t contain data.